signalfx/signalfx-agent/docs/monitors/collectd-spark.md

 ## Configuration

-To activate this monitor in the Smart Agent, add the following code to your agent config:
+To activate this monitor in the Smart Agent, add the following to your agent config:

 ```